 Man, this wall has been nearly a year in the making.
 When I found out we were moving and started plotting out the Circus’ room, I knew this wall was a must.
 I really wanted a way to convey the Circus’ unique personality and I think this object and text feature wall was the perfect…

 Disclosure: Tuft & Needle provided me with a new mattress, however all opinions are 100% mine.
+Affiliate links may be contained in this post.
 I have never been so stressed about a project before.
 Never, y’all.
 I swore I was not making a new headboard for the master bedroom at the 70’s Landing Pad myself.
-I even found some great options that were…
+I…

 Not even gonna lie, this room design took me out of my comfort zone more than any other.
 As I’ve said before, I was stressed during most of the whole process about the pink walls not working out as well as they were in my head.
 But on top of that, I also doubted my headboard project,…